cpalaka/cs530EOSI/README.md

-# CSE 530 Embedded Operation Systems Internals Project
+# CSE 530 Embedded Operating Systems Internals Project

 1. HT530 device driver for kernel hashtable and a Kprobe test
 2. Device driver for HC-SR04 sensor with sysfs and platform driver interface